lChap701/Manage-a-Book-Trading-Club/README.md

 ## OAuth

-This uses the following OAuth for logging in/creating accounts: GitHub, Facebook, Twitter, Microsoft, and Google.
+OAuth for GitHub, Facebook, Twitter, Microsoft, and Google are used for logging in and creating accounts.

 ## Location APIs